 An essential part of ZSL’s work is facilitating the communication of information between professional zoologists, researchers, students and the public.

-Towards this end the Society holds eight Science and Conservation Events a year.
-Generally, the format is three short research talks on a related theme during a public session lasting around one hour and 45 minutes.
+Towards this end the Society holds eight evening Science and Conservation Events a year.
+Generally, the format is three-four short research talks on a related theme during a public session lasting around one hour and 45 minutes.
 Science and Conservation Events are an ideal opportunity for scientists to present new research and findings, especially synthesising and highlighting links between related topics bearing on a common theme.

 Science and Conservation Events are held monthly between October and July, in the Society's Meeting Rooms, Regent's Park, London, and start at 6.00pm.
 The events are open to all at no charge.
 The most successful meetings are those that address some topical or controversial theme, with a lively approach to the presentations that make the subject generally accessible.

 The Society will cover costs of travel, accommodation and a dinner after the talks for all speakers.
 All logistical arrangements are managed by the Society's Scientific Events Coordinator, Jennifer Howes.